ssfsx17/ffpnp/Jobs/Scholar.md

 ### Scholastic Tech T8

 Chain Stratagem (8 AP) (single) - Attempts to cause Critical Vulnerability status (6).

+Indomitability (10 AP) (multi) - Restores Intellect * Level HP.
+Against undead, it is a magical attack with non-elemental damage.
+Outside of combat, this allows restoration of all of the party's HP during a long rest.

 Piercing Sight (1 AP) (single) - Acts as the White Magic spell Libra, and gives the target a random elemental weakness.